alejandro-perez/catamel/moonshot.md

 * Added dependency to the new `loopback-passport-trusted-header` strategy (https://github.com/janetuk/loopback-passport-trusted-header).
 * Defined a new sample `moonshot` provider configuration in `providers.json-sample`, using the aforementioned strategy.
 * Defined a new sample `shibsp` provider configuration in `providers.json-sample`, using the aforementioned strategy.
+* Defined a new sample `shibspsession` provider configuration in `providers.json-sample`, using the aforementioned strategy.

 The rest of the changes are additions to allow the Docker-based demonstrator (i.e. the Dockerfile, a sample moonshot credential, and an apache configuration file to set up the Proxy and authentication module).

 ## Build and run the docker-compose environment
 The `moonshot_and_saml` branch contains a `docker-compose.yml` that creates a all-in-one demonstrator environment, including `mongodb`, `Apache`, `moonshot`, `freeradius`, `shibboleth SP`, etc.

+A precondition for building this environment is to create a user mapping dictionary for the "Fake DUO" service, that simulates the actual DUO service.
+For doing that rename the `fakeduo/users.py.sample` into `fakeduo/users.py` and edit the `USERS` dictionary appropriatedly.

 To build the compose environment execute the following from the repository root.
 ```